-Crough Center for Architectural Studies
+Crough Center for Architectural Studies and Technology

 Our award winning facilities are housed in the original university gymnasium and provide a classic example of adaptive re-use at its best.
 The School for Architecture and Planning offers a wide variety of resources within our building, the Edward M. Crough Center for Architectural StudiesLearn More

 The practice of architecture transcends space and time.
 As a discipline, it is multi-faceted, complex, and compelling.
 The ancient Roman architect Vitruvius wrote that good architecture exhibits firmness (shelter from the elements), commodity (accommodation of the occupant’s needs), and delight (beauty).
 This definition remains as relevant today as it was in ages past.